open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

 Find out more about different [enforcement points](enforcement-points.md)

 :::note
-CEL validation is in beta and `--experimental-enable-k8s-native-validation` is turned on by default.
+CEL validation in constraint templates through Gatekeeper is in beta and `--experimental-enable-k8s-native-validation` is turned on by default.
+Set --experimental-enable-k8s-native-validation=false` to disable evaluating CEL in constraint templates.
 :::

 ## Pre-requisites